-The BSc Honours Biomedical Sciences (Sandwich) course responds to the rapidly changing Biomedical Science profession, with the demand for multi-skilled IT literate professionals, who need to be able to demonstrate competency in a wide range of laboratory techniques and work effectively in a modern highly automated biomedical laboratory.
+The BSc Honours Biomedical Sciences course responds to the rapidly changing healthcare setting with the demand for multi-skilled IT literate professionals, who need to be able to demonstrate competency in a wide range of laboratory techniques and work effectively in a modern highly automated biomedical laboratory.
 Our teaching and learning strategy is designed to reflect this, as the philosophy of the course is inherently interdisciplinary.
-We aim to provide you with a broad range of practical and conceptual knowledge and skills specific to the biomedical sciences, and also applicable to the wider skills required in the workplace.
+We aim to provide you with a broad range of practical and conceptual knowledge and skills specific to the biomedical sciences, but also applicable to the wider skills required in the workplace.
 We also engage you with the broader ethical and social contexts that affect us all, and ask you to become an effective communicator through diverse media for local and global audiences.
-We thereby build your Graduate Attributes identified above, as well as your creative and technical skills as Biomedical Sciences Practitioners.
+We thereby build your Graduate Attributes as well as your technical skills as Biomedical Scientists.

-The teaching and learning methods on the course are directly related to the aims and learning
+The teaching and learning methods on the course are directly related to the aims and learning outcomes identified above.

-Programme Specification: Biomedical Sciences (Sandwich) BSc V2 Published: 14 February 2017 outcomes identified above.
 We have designed the course to lead you from a broad understanding and skills across all course subjects and key theoretical concepts, to focused knowledge and skills in depth by the end of the course.
 At the point of graduation we also intend that you will have identified a biomedical subject area of your interest, and importantly the professional opportunities open to you for your future careers.

 A number of different teaching styles may be expected, according to the nature of the subject matter covered in the different modules.
 At Level 4, the modules provide core knowledge and skills across the biomedical sciences.
 Much of the Level 4 programme is common across the Department's undergraduate module scheme.
-The module Critical Skills enables all Biomedical Sciences undergraduates to develop selected study and key skills that form a basis for continued development in higher levels of the programmes.
-General laboratory skills are embedded within core modules at Level 4 and the Laboratory Research module at Level 5 which will prepare you for the final year project.
-In general modules are delivered using combinations of lectures, tutorials, laboratory-based practicals, problem solving and computer-based exercises and student-centred learning.
+The module Critical Skills for the biomedical sciences enables all Biomedical Sciences undergraduates to develop selected study and key skills that form a basis for continued personal development in higher levels of the programmes.
+General laboratory skills are embedded within core modules at Level 4 and 5 and in addition the Research methods module at Level 5 will prepare you for the final year project.
+In general modules are delivered using combinations of lectures, tutorials, laboratory-based practical sessions, problem solving and computer-based exercises with student-centred learning.
 A parallel process in theoretical study accompanies the practical modules, with you being encouraged to integrate theory and practice throughout.
-Modules at levels 5 and 6 (2nd, 3rd and 4th year) address work-related skills to support career development, including a one year work placement experience after your level 5.
+Modules at levels 5 and 6 (2nd, 3rd year) address work-related skills to support career development.
 You can also apply to study part of your second year abroad with one of our overseas exchange partners.

-At all levels teaching includes lectures and seminars on one hand, and practical laboratory work, group activities and tutorials on the other, together with supervised use of facilities.
+At all levels teaching includes lectures and seminars and practical laboratory work, group activities and tutorials, together with supervised use of facilities.

-You receive continuous formative feedback through group and one-to-one tutorials and periodic reviews, designed to give you multiple points of guidance throughout your studies and before a final assessment.
-Most practical assessments are conducted as group, making these key-learning opportunities for all students involved.
+You receive continuous formative feedback through online activities, group and one-to-one tutorials and periodic reviews, designed to give you multiple points of guidance throughout your studies and before a final assessment.